-Sunscreens, which contain ingredients that can damage fabric, in addition to sweat, dirt and chlorine will lead to the breakdown of the material if they sit on the fibers for an extended amount of time.
+Sunscreens, sweat, dirt, and chlorine all contain compounds that damage fabrics and can lead to a breakdown of the material if they sit on the fibers for an extended amount of time.
 Wash your swimsuit after every use and follow the directions below to keep your clothes in their best, most vibrant condition.

 For best results, wash your suit by hand, using detergent that is specifically meant for delicates or high spandex-content fabrics, to protect the color and eliminate soil without ruining the fine fibers.
-Typical laundry detergents are far too harsh for most spandex swimwear and will often cause the color to fade, especially brighter colors.
-White vinegar, for its deodorizing and antibacterial properties, or mild hand soap without added moisturizers, are other home remedies.
-At the very least, rinse in fresh water until you can properly hand wash.
+Typical laundry detergents are far too harsh for most spandex swimwear and will often cause the color to fade, especially with brighter colors.
+White vinegar, for its deodorizing and antibacterial properties, or mild hand soap without added moisturizers, are other effective home remedies.
+At bare minimum, rinse your suit in fresh water until it’s convenient to properly hand wash.

-Fill your sink with cold water, and add one capful of specialized detergent, white vinegar or hand soap.
-Turn your bathing suit inside out, swish it around, soak it for up to 30 minutes and rinse with cold water.
-Soaking it any longer can loosen the fibers and negatively affect the shape.
+To wash, fill your sink with cold water, and add one capful of specialized detergent, white vinegar, or hand soap.
+Turn your bathing suit inside out, swish it around, soak it for up to 30 minutes, and then rinse with cold water.
+Soaking swimwear any longer can loosen the fibers and negatively affect the shape.

-When it comes to your drying process, do not wring out or twist your swimsuits, or you will impair the spandex fibers.
+When it comes to your drying process, do not wring out or twist your swimsuits, as you’ll deform the spandex fibers.
 Gently roll your suit in a clean dry towel, lightly pressing to remove the excess water.
-Lay the suit flat to dry; do not leave out in the sun, as you will fade the fabric.
-Don’t hang a swimsuit, hanging can alter the shape of the garment.
+Lay the suit flat to dry; do not leave out in the sun, as this will fade the fabric.
+Don’t hang a swimsuit; hanging can also alter the shape of the garment.